daliworks/thingplus-guide/doc/GettingStarted_authToken.md

 3. Use your PC's MAC address (or any other MAC address) as the gateway ID.
 4. Deselect all sensors.
 You'll be asked to restart the gateway, choose No
 5. Create a device following step 6 as described [here](https://github.com/daliworks/thingplus-guide/blob/master/doc/GettingStartedWithHttpsAndOauth_en.md#6-device-registration).
-You can generate any UUID string and use it as Device ID
 6. Create a sensor following step 7 as described [here](https://github.com/daliworks/thingplus-guide/blob/master/doc/GettingStartedWithHttpsAndOauth_en.md#7-sensor-registration).
-You can generate any UUID string and use it as Sensor ID

 After this is created, you can directly push your data into these sensors via using MQTT.
 See the guide [HERE](https://github.com/daliworks/thingplus-embedded/blob/master/docs/Thingplus_Embedded_Guide_EN.md#226-transmission-of-the-sensor-value-data).

 Alternatively, it is possible to directly push sensor data via the REST API using the [Update Sensor-series](https://thingplus.api-docs.io/2.0/sensor-series/update-sensor-series) request.
 However, for anything more then a single data push, MQTT should *always* be used.

-Assuming you were able to send your sensor values via MQTT, you should see the sensor's value changing if you created a sensor widget on the dashboard.
+Assuming you were able to send your sensor values via MQTT or HTTPS, you should see the sensor's value changing if you created a sensor widget on the dashboard.

 Congrats. :)